Customize

 - Modifies the

-- Modifues the logic for any facet by means of “builder” functions which return a facet configuration that will drive the rendering and behavior of the facet.
+beforeFacetInitialization(builders)- Modifues the logic for any facet by means of “builder” functions which return a facet configuration that will drive the rendering and behavior of the facet.

-beforeInstantsearchInit(instantsearchOptions)
+beforeInstantsearchInit(instantsearchOptions) hook:

-widget to the InstantSearch page:
+toggleRefinement widget to the InstantSearch page:

-object and can be removed or modified in this method.
+allWidgetConfiguration object and can be removed or modified in this method.

 However, some widgets, like hits, can not be added multiple times.
-In that case, you should add the widget manually in beforeInstantsearchStart
+In that case, you should add the widget manually in beforeInstantsearchStart:

 JavaScript

-refinementList
+refinementList widget.

 Insights events

-You can add new events for Click and Conversion Analytics and Personalization by registering this custom hook:afterInsightsBindEvents(algoliaInsights)
+You can add new events for Click and Conversion Analytics and Personalization by registering this custom hook:afterInsightsBindEvents(algoliaInsights)- can be used to add new events

 -

-gives you access to methods for tracking:trackClick(eventData)
+algoliaInsightsgives you access to methods for tracking:trackClick(eventData)trackView(eventData)trackConversion(eventData)

 -